Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

+- Washington has combined with its opponents to score more than 44.5 points in three of five games this season.

-- Washington's games this season have gone over 44.5 points three of five times.
+- Arizona's games have gone over 44.5 points in three of six chances this season.

-- The two teams combine to average 37.5 points per game, 7.0 less than the total in this contest.
+- The two teams combine to average 37.5 points per game, 7.0 less than the over/under in this contest.

-- These two squads surrender a combined 52.3 points per game, 7.8 more than this contest's over/under.
+- The 52.3 points per game these two squads have allowed their opponents to score this season are 7.8 more than the 44.5 total in this contest.

 - The average total in Huskies games this season is 53.3, 8.8 points above Friday's total of 44.5.